Color flags or selections – which one is better?

 • As a step by step selection.
 However, the color markings and their filter options are simply clearer and intuitively understandable for your clients due to the color scheme.

 • For real-time coordination with your client.
-In order to make arrangements with your client in real time, the selection tool is a bit cumbersome, better to use the color flags.
+In order to make arrangements with your client in real time, the set tool is a bit cumbersome, better to use the color flags.

 Why shouldn't both be activated at the same time?